golang/tools/gopls/doc/features/assembly.md

+---
-# Gopls: Support for Go *.s assembly files
+title: "Gopls: Support for Go *.s assembly files"
+---

 Gopls has rudimentary support for LSP operations in Go assembly files.